reframejs/reframe/plugins/create/starters/react-frontend/readme.template.md

 Choose this starter if you don't need a backend or if you already have one.

+With automatic deployment to GitHub Pages or Netlify.

+ (Python, Java, Node.js, etc.)

 You can:
  - Add a Node.js afterwards
  -